-At the foot of Fourvière hillside, Old Lyon is well-named, since this district dates from the Middle Ages.
+At the foot of Fourvière hillside, Old Lyon (in French, “le Vieux Lyon”) is appropriately named, since this district dates from the Middle Ages.
 It was at this time that the first traboules were built to facilitate the passage of goods from the banks of the Rhône towards houses built on pilings.

-Old Lyon is entirely pedestrian, so you can stroll unfettered through the streets, which have not confined themselves completely to the past, providing multiple temptations with their bakeries, old bookstores, and lively cafés.
+Old Lyon is completely pedestrianised, so you can stroll at leisure through the streets, which have not confined themselves completely to the past, providing multiple temptations with their bakeries, old bookstores, and lively cafés.